Sharda2408/RTL-design-and-synthesis/Day1/Day1_Verilog_RTL_Intro.md

 ## ✅ Summary

-Introduced to Verilog and RTL design structure.
+-Introduced to Verilog and RTL design structure.

 -Understood simulation concept and how simulators process time-based events.